yoog/ansible-maclaptop/README.md

 ### brew
  * install brew
  * NOTE: this requires running the playbook with -K
+ * this role is always run as a pre_task if it is found that brew is not installed
+ * run this role to also update brew, the pre_task will NOT update it

 ### terraform
  * install terraform 0.12.25 - this the version used on github runners